Shaftway/state-machine/README.md

 The last step in building a `StateMachine` instance is providing the initial state.
 This is just the first state that the machine has.
 Later you can use the `transition` methods to change the state.

 Interested parties can register callbacks for specific state transitions.
-These callbacks are register for specific type-to-type transitions.
+These callbacks are registered for specific type-to-type transitions.
 During registration a `CallbackToken` is returned.
 This can be used to remove the callback later.

 ### Idempotency